Doan-Pham/Stren/README.md

 * View information of more than 800 exercises
 * View workout history
 * Log workout
-* View foods' nutritional value
+* View nutritional values of more than 400,000 foods
+* Full-text search for exercises and foods
 * Track nutrition and calories
 * View training and nutrition progress
 * Track biometrics
 ### Work in Progress
-* Full-text search for exercises and foods
 * Record body measurements and view progress

 ## How To Run